 In accordance with these decisions, the University took out a £40 million long term interest-only facility with Barclays Bank plc, part drawn down in 2008/09 and the remainder early in 2009/10.
-In addition the University secured access to £50 million of amortising term funding from Lloyds TSB Bank plc for construction of Northfield residences and to complete all elements of the capital programme to 2011/12.
-The latter facility remained undrawn in 2010/11 though we have prudently entered into some interest rate management commitments over £20 million of the loan to protect against adverse long term interest rate movements.
-These loans started to be drawn down shortly after the balance sheet date and some £30 million remains undrawn at the date of signing the accounts.
+In addition in 2009 the University secured access to £50 million of amortising term funding from Lloyds TSB Bank plc for construction of Northfield residences and to complete all elements of the capital programme to 2011/12.
+Of the £50 million from Lloyds £20 million was drawn down in year with the remaining £30 million being drawn down prior to the date of signing the accounts.

 The Consolidated Cash Flow Statement shows the cash generated by operations and the application of cash to capital investments.
-The University generated £16.4 million of cash from operating activities before interest, paid £2.9 million in net interest, repaid £0.7 million of net loan funding and invested some £37.5 million in capital developments.
-Short term and overnight cash reserves less overdrafts were reduced substantially at 31 July 2011 as the University chose not to draw down borrowings to which it had full contractual access, in order to keep net interest costs low.
-With the financing in place and careful management of operational performance, the University remains in a strong cash position.
+The University generated £18.2 million of cash from operating activities before interest, paid £3.8 million in net interest, drew down (net of repayments) £19.3 million of loan funding and invested some £22.4 million in capital developments.
+Short term and overnight cash reserves less overdrafts were increased substantially at 31 July 2012 as the University was required to draw down £20 million of its loan funding from Lloyds and the University remains in a strong cash position.